coleifer/peewee/docs/peewee/asyncio.rst

 .. module:: playhouse.pwasyncio

-Peewee's async extension bridges blocking query execution to the asyncio event loop using ``greenlet``.
-When database I/O occurs inside a greenlet, control is transparently yielded to the event loop until the driver completes the operation.
-This allows synchronous Peewee code to run unmodified within an async context.
+Peewee's async extension provides asyncio-compatible database backends built on the standard async drivers, ``aiosqlite``, ``asyncpg`` and ``aiomysql``.
+Queries are dispatched to the driver as a coroutine and awaited on the asyncio event loop, while Peewee's query-building and result-processing code runs unmodified.
+See :ref:`how-it-works` for the mechanism.

 Example
 -------